cube-js/cube/guides/material-ui-dashboard/content/5_multipage_dashboard_with_data_table.md

 export default DataTablePage;
 ```

-This component contains a query.
-Later we can use this for adding new filters.
-The table component rendering query results.
-If we will change the query, the table component will be rendered.
-And we can use it!
+Note that this component contains a Cube.js query.
+Later, we'll modify this query to enable filtering of the data.

-But first you need to create  this table component file with the following content.
+All data items are rendered with the `<Table />` component, and changes to the query result are reflected in the table.
+Let's create this `<Table />` component in the `src/components/Table.js` file with the following contents:

-`components/Table.js`

 ```jsx
 import React, { useState } from "react";